Snelland

 Snelland is a village and civil parish in the West Lindsey district of Lincolnshire, England.
 It is situated approximately 9 mi north-east from the city and county town of Lincoln and about 5 mi from the town of Market Rasen.
 The civil parish includes the hamlet of Swinthorpe.
 The population at the 2011 census was included in the civil parish of Friesthorpe.

-Snelland is listed in Domesday Book of 1086 as "Sneleslunt", with seven households.
+Snelland is listed in the Domesday Book of 1086 as "Sneleslunt", with seven households.
 The nearby deserted medieval village of Swinthorpe is listed as "Sonetorp", with three households.
 There is evidence that a Cistercian grange existed at Swinthorpe, attached to Kirkstead Abbey.

-The parish church is a Grade II listed building built of limestone and dedicated to All Saints.
-Dating from the 13th and 14th centuries, it was restored and largely rebuilt in 1863 by Edward Browning of Stamford.